 Did you pay with a credit card or debit card?
 Bank wire?
 Cryptocurrency?

-Cryptocurrency presents unique challenges.
-On the one hand, it provides opportunities to completely digitize payment, transactions and trading.
-However, with these opportunities, there are new dangers.
-Although many welcome the fact that cryptocurrencies operate without central government control, this also means that consumers are not given the same protection and oversight as they are with credit card charges of bank transfers.
+Although many welcome the fact that cryptocurrencies operate without central government control, this also means that consumers are not given the same protection from bitcoin scams as they are with other types of fraud.
+In addition, fund recovery is not as straightforward in cryptocurrency fraud cases as it is with credit card or bank wire fraud.

-Fortunately, crypto recovery is possible with MyChargeBack experts who have extensive expertise in cryptocurrency cases and recovering funds from the blockchain.
-Our crypto forensics professionals have state-of-the-art tools and proprietary databases that can track activity on the blockchain and unmask the people behind the transactions.
-MyChargeBack also has a close working relationship with law enforcement, government officials and regulators and has won many successful cryptocurrency cases.
+Fortunately, crypto recovery is possible with MyChargeBack experts who have extensive expertise in cryptocurrency fraud cases and give people the tools for crypto recovery.
+Our crypto forensics professionals have state-of-the-art tools and proprietary databases that track the activity on the blockchain and unmask the people behind the transactions.
+This information can assist clients even if they have been scammed by complex cryptocurrency money laundering cases.

 People who think fund recovery is easy may have had a positive experience with a chargeback after they have reported a credit card stolen or missing.